3. Resources and Facilities

 Resources for the Disabled

 The campus offers many different resources for graduate students with disabilities.
 The purpose of an academic accommodation is to offer the graduate student an equal opportunity to meet the department's academic standards and requirements.
-The Disabled Students Program at 642-0518 serves graduate students with disabilities (who complete the process for establishing eligibility) by authorizing academic accommodations.
+The Disabled Students Program serves graduate students with disabilities (who complete the process for establishing eligibility) by authorizing academic accommodations.